-On April 1, 2020 (Hong Kong Time), the Company (as issuer) and a company wholly owned by Mr. Kwok Ping Sun, the Chairman, Executive Director and Substantial Shareholder of the Company, entered into a subscription agreement (the "Subscription Agreement") for subscribing convertible bonds ("CB") in an aggregate principal amount of HK\$72,000,000.
-With an initial conversion price of HK\$0.632 per Share, a maximum of 113,294,051 new Class "A" Common Voting Shares will be allotted and issued upon the full conversion of the CB.
+As mentioned earlier, under the section "EQUITY-LINKED AGREEMENTS" and sub-heading "B) Convertible Bonds", on April 1, 2020, the Company and a company wholly-owned by Mr. Kwok Ping Sun, the Executive Chairman and a substantial shareholder of the Company, entered into a Subscription Agreement for convertible bonds ("CB") in an aggregate principal amount of HK\$ 72,000,000.
+With an initial conversion price of HK\$ 0.632 per share, a maximum of 113,924,051 new Class "A" common shares will be allotted and issued upon the full conversion of the CB.
 The CB interest rate is 8% per annum and matures in two years.
-The Subscription was then duly passed by the independent shareholders at the Special General Meeting of the Company held on May 25, 2020 (Hong Kong time) and the Subscription was completed on June 15, 2020.
-The entire proceeds will be used for financing general working capital and repayment of debts.
+The Subscription has been approved by the independent shareholders at the Special General Meeting on May 25, 2020.
+The subscription was completed on June 15, 2020.
+The entire proceeds was used for financing general working capital and repayment of debts.
+On October 1, 2020, the Company has received notice for conversion from the Subscriber.
+The Whitewash Waiver has been conditionally granted by HKSFC on March 4, 2021.
+The Conversion and the Whitewash Waiver has been approved by the independent shareholders at the Special General Meeting on March 5, 2021.
+On April 7, 2021, the Conversion was completed and 113,924,051 new shares were duly allotted and issued to the Subscriber.